Agoric/agoric-sdk/packages/swing-store/docs/data-export.md

 When importing, the `importSwingStore()` function's options bag takes a property named `artifactMode`, with the same meanings as for export.
 Importing with the `operational` mode will ignore any artifacts other than those needed for current operations, and will fail unless all such artifacts were available.
 Importing with `replay` will ignore spans from old incarnations, but will fail unless all spans from current incarnations are present.
 Importing with `archival` will fail unless all spans from all incarnations are present.
 There is no `debug` option during import.

-`importSwingStore()` returns a swingstore, which means its options bag also contains the same options as `openSwingStore()`, including the `keepTranscripts` option.
-This defaults to `true`, but if it were overridden to `false`, then the new swingstore will delete transcript spans as soon as they are no longer needed for operational purposes (e.g. when `transcriptStore.rolloverSpan()` is called).
+While `importSwingStore()`'s options bag accepts the same options as `openSwingStore()`, since it returns only the host facet of a SwingStore, some of these options might not be meaningful, such as `keepTranscripts`.

 So, to avoid pruning current-incarnation historical transcript spans when exporting from one swingstore to another, you must set (or avoid overriding) the following options along the way:

 * the original swingstore must not be opened with `{ keepTranscripts: false }`, otherwise the old spans will be pruned immediately
 * the export must use `makeSwingStoreExporter(dirpath, { artifactMode: 'replay'})`, otherwise the export will omit the old spans
 * the import must use `importSwingStore(exporter, dirPath, { artifactMode: 'replay'})`, otherwise the import will ignore the old spans
-  * the `importSwingStore` call (and all subsequent `openSwingStore` calls) must not use `keepTranscripts: false`, otherwise the new swingstore will prune historical spans as new ones are created (during `rolloverSpan`).
+  * subsequent `openSwingStore` calls must not use `keepTranscripts: false`, otherwise the new swingstore will prune historical spans as new ones are created (during `rolloverSpan`).

 ## Implementation Details